The FAST test

+It can happen to anyone, of any age, at any time.
 It's vital to know how to spot the warning signs of a stroke in yourself or someone else.
 Using the FAST test is the best way to do this.

 - Face: Can the person smile?
 Has their face fallen on one side?

 - Arms: Can the person raise both arms and keep them there?

 - Speech problems: Can the person speak clearly and understand what you say?
 Is their speech slurred?

 - Time: If you see any of these three signs, it's time to call 999.

 There is no way of knowing if symptoms will pass or get better when they first start, so you need to seek immediate medical help.
 A stroke is a medical emergency.
 Always dial 999.
 The quicker the person arrives at a specialist stroke unit, the quicker they will receive appropriate treatment.

 The FAST test helps to spot the three most common symptoms of stroke.
 But there are other signs that you should always take seriously.
 These include:

 - sudden weakness or numbness on one side of the body, including legs, hands or feet.